1) How much does it cost and when are the lessons?

 3) What can I do if my child is nervous?

-Please tell your children that we are teachers, just like the others they know, and that they’ve come to Meadowbrook to learn and have a blast!
+Please tell your children that we are teachers, just like the others they know, and that they’ve come to Meadowbrook to learn and have fun!
 Like preschool or kindergarten, Swim Lessons are another way to educate one’s self to be a safe, and knowledgeable person.

 Trying new things can be stressful, even scary sometimes.
 Our instructors are trained not just to educate, but to engage with your child.
 This may come slowly-but-surely in some cases, and we thank you in advance for your confidence in us!